 The necessary changes described below can be manually applied in the specific files, or the Pins and Clocks Config tools can be used to add the configuration interactively and regenerate the files.

-Note: SWO trace features are not supported by DAP-Link firmware; LPC-Link2 firmware (or an external debug probe) is required.
+Note: For MIMXRT1170-EVK board, SWO trace features are not supported by DAP-Link firmware; LPC-Link2 firmware (or an external debug probe) is required.